mizu7422/autorandr-profile-selector/README.md

 cargo build --release
 ```

-then add a keybind in you config to open target/release/autorand-profile-selector with floating(preference I guess)
+then add a keybind in you config to execut ./target/release/autorand-profile-selector with floating option(preference I guess)